1951 United Kingdom general election in England: Candidates

+Analysis

-The Labour Government led by incumbent prime minister Clement Attlee decided to call an election just over one and half years after the previous election in February 1950, primarily because the Labour Party had won a mere majority of 5 seats in the House of Commons.
+The Labour Party won a mere majority of 5 seats in the House of Commons in 1950.
 In that election, the Labour Party had won less seats than the Conservative Party in the region of England despite winning a greater share of the vote.

-The election produced an interesting anomaly in England as well as the nation at large - despite the Labour Party winning a greater share of the vote, the Conservative Party won an overall majority, both in the Commons and in England.
+However, this election produced an interesting anomaly in England as well as the nation at large - despite the Labour Party winning a greater share of the vote, the Conservative Party won an overall majority, both in the Commons and in England.
 This occurrence would next take place only in 2005 when the Labour Party would a win a majority of seats in England while the Conservative Party would accumulate a greater share of the vote (however, the Labour Party won a greater share of the vote than the Conservatives in the nation as a whole).
 This election also noted the highest ever voteshare as well as the total number of votes the Labour Party has ever recorded in any election in England as well as the nation at whole.

-The narrow victory of the Conservative Party led to the return of Winston Churchill as prime minister and the start of 13 years of Conservative rule (the second longest period of one-party rule in the 20th century).
+The narrow victory of the Conservative Party led to the return of Winston Churchill as prime minister and the start of 13 years of Conservative rule, the second longest period of one-party rule in the twentieth century.

+Conservatives and Labour

+Between the Conservative Party and Labour Party, the Conservative Party won 15 seats from Labour.
+These were Battersea South, Bolton East, Buckingham, Darlington, Doncaster, Dulwich, King's Lynn, Manchester Blackley, Middlesbrough West, Norfolk South West, Oldham East, Plymouth Sutton, Reading North, Rochdale, Wycombe and Yarmouth.
+Frank Markham won the seat of Buckingham, re-entering Parliament.
+Markham had repviously held the seat of Chatham as member of the Labour Party and later the defunct National Labour Organisation during the years of the National Government.
+He would hold Buckingham until 1964.
+Future Chancellor of the Exchequer Anthony Barber entered Parliament in Doncaster.
+Frederic Bennett entered Parliament in Reading North.
+However, the Conservatives would lose a seat to the Liberal Party.